Kansas workers' compensation insurance

 How much does workers' compensation insurance cost in Kansas ?

-Estimated employer rates for workers’ compensation in Kansas are $0.99 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Kansas are $0.88 per $100 of covered wages [PDF].

 Workers' compensation covers the cost of required medical services in the event that an employee suffers a workplace injury or develops an occupational illness.
 The health care provider and treating physician must be approved by the employer.
 This policy also provides two-thirds of the employee's gross average weekly wage up to a certain limit, starting after a one-week waiting period.